 Young Agrarians is celebrating the sixth year of the Business Mentorship Network (BMN) program.
 The BMN offers business mentorships to a diverse array of new and young farmers across BC.
 Through one-on-one mentorship and peer networks, young farmers develop the skills necessary to operate ecologically sustainable and financially viable farm businesses.
 We love to profile our program participants and celebrate their efforts!

-We are Callum Bottrell and Megan Henwood of Digable Roots and we have been assigned Seann Dory of Salt & Harrow as a mentor.
+I am Callum Bottrell of Digable Roots and I have been assigned Seann Dory of Salt & Harrow as a mentor.

 Where do you farm?